valeskini/bazzite-nognome/README.md

 `sudo bootc switch ghcr.io/ublue-os/bazzite-nvidia-open:stable`

 Then reboot after the command finishes.
-You may also be able to use `bazzite-rollback-helper` or `brh` to switch back although I haven't tested that myself.
+You can also use `bazzite-rollback-helper` or `brh` to switch back.

 Credit to the team at Universal Blue for making Bazzite.